Explorer Scouts (The Scout Association): National Scout Events

 In addition to the events run by the Scout Association directly, there are a number of other events run by Scout bodies across the UK which are open to Explorer Scouts across the UK.

 The Apex Challenge events range in duration from a day to a weekend and consist of teams navigating between a variety of adventurous activity bases over a wide area, usually in Yorkshire, Derbyshire or Nottinghamshire.
 The 2018 event at Bramham Park in West Yorkshire attracted nearly 400 Explorer Scouts and involved kayaking, mountain biking and tomahawk throwing as signature activities.

 The Dragnet challenge is a 30 mi navigation challenge over a weekend in July in the Lake District.
 Teams have to navigate from an unknown starting point to the known end point while avoiding capture.

 There are multiple Monopoly Runs each year that take place in London based on the board game of the same name.
 All focus on visiting various points around the city in a speedy time with some choosing their own points each year and others using the places on the standard board game.

+Revolution is based on the Isle of Wight, and is open to Explorer Scouts, Scout Network members and members of the Student Scout and Guide Organisation.
+It celebrated its 25th event in 2019, having begun in 1995 as a Venture Scout event.
+The theme changes each year with the activities, based off-site around the island, linked in to the theme: the 2018 event for example had a theme of the 'Greatest Show on Earth' and all the activities linked in to 'Great' figures for example archery for Robin Hood and drumming for Dave Grohl.